How to onboard new staff to improve their employee engagement levels

-At Weekly10, we firmly believe that regular employee check-ins can drive your employees to be as engaged and productive as possible.
+Regular employee check-ins can drive your employees to be as engaged and productive as possible.
 That applies to your new hires as well.
-Check-in questions to be customised week-to-week, meaning a new employee's questions can focus on how they're settling in and what support they need to succeed in their role.
+Check-in questions to be customised week-to-week.
+This means a new employee's questions can focus on how they're settling in and what support they need to succeed.

 Each employee check-in also contains a section for SMART Goals or OKRs.
-These are great for instilling a sense of employee engagement in new staff, not just because you can see the contributions of each employee week-by-week, but because it means employees can see how their work directly impacts the aims of the business.
+These are great for instilling a sense of employee engagement in new staff.
+Not just because you can see their contributions, but because employees know how their work impacts the business.
 Weekly self-reflection on performance has been shown to have long-lasting impacts when it comes to improving productivity.

 Our employee recognition questions enable staff on all levels to highlight each other's good performance.
-This makes it useful for ingratiating new hires and making them feel welcomed by their colleagues as they get notified of any positive recognition they receive.
+This helps new hires feel welcomed by their colleagues as they get notified of any positive recognition they receive.

 Finally, our performance review and 1:1 templates allow managers and HR to build evidence-based reviews specifically for new starters.
-Most of our clients will run an 'end of week one' review and almost all utilise an 'end of probation' review to help new staff focus on their early performance and experiences at any given organisation.
+Most run an 'end of week one' review and an 'end of probation' review.
+These help new staff focus on their early performance and experiences.

 Want a fully-customisable Microsoft Word Probation Review Template to use for your new hires?
 Get your copy below